Check out this article by writer Sarena on being a Biochemist.

 If you have done everything in your power to find the answer on your own, it’s time to ask around with coworkers if you haven’t already.

-Once you have exhausted all the tools and tricks available to you at your level, and the issue persists, you send the ticket up to the next tier or to a specialty group (like networking, telecom, or server) to fix.
+Once you have exhausted all the tools and tricks available to you at your level, and the issue persists, you send the ticket up to the next tier or to a speciality group (like networking, telecom, or server) to fix.

 Usually, the responsibility of keeping the customer in the loop follows the ticket, but sometimes it stays with the help desk tech who took the initial communication.
-Whomever owns the ticket will likely be expected to put some new information in the ticket every day until it’s closed to show the issue is being worked on.
+Whoever owns the ticket will likely be expected to put some new information in the ticket every day until it’s closed to show the issue is being worked on.

 Working at a help desk can be a fantastic foot-in-the-door opportunity.
 Because the main requirements of most help desks are interpersonal skills and the desire/ability to learn, you have an amazing chance to learn on the job, have your employer pay for specialized training, make great connections, and gain access to internal job postings.